-As of winter 2018, whooping cough, also known as pertussis, is widespread throughout Santa Cruz County.
+Whooping cough, also known as pertussis, continues to be widespread throughout all areas of Santa Cruz County.

 Since October 2018 many more people have been infected with whooping cough than in all of 2016 and 2017 combined.

 To protect the most vulnerable members of our community, the Santa Cruz County Division of Public Health is working with schools, families, and the community to stop the spread of whooping cough.

 What is whooping cough?
 How serious is it?